techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 - Explain that an **array/list** is one variable that stores many values in order.
 - Use a **position/index** to select a value from an array.
-- Describe how a game can use an array to track multiple obstacles.
+- Describe how a game can use an array to track multiple **obstacle sprites**.
 - Build and test a scrolling game that uses arrays and loops together.

 ---